SWIFTSIM/swiftsimio/docs/source/visualisation/slice.rst

 :math:`j` all particles in the simulation, with :math:`W` the 3D kernel.
 Here we use the Wendland-C2 kernel.
 Note that here we take the kernel at a fixed z-position.

+There is also an alternative :code:`"nearest_neighbors"` backend, which uses nearest-neighbor interpolation to compute the densities at each pixel.
+This backend is more suited for use with moving-mesh hydrodynamics schemes.

 The primary function here is :meth:`swiftsimio.visualisation.slice.slice_gas`, which allows you to